 A number of productive collaborations have been initiated with this project.
 These collaborations include conservation agencies such as Yamhill and Clackamas SWCDs, USDA-NRCS Corvallis Plant Materials Center, various specialty seed producers and seed distribution companies.
 Rogue Farms Corps was present at one of the seeding days and they featured our cover crop seeding in a video called “Preserving Oregon’s Farmland”.
 At the cover crop workshop, we provided growers with a document summarizing information for cover crops that we were considering planting.
 This document summarized our background research (largely from SARE resources) on the most applicable cover crops for our environment (Willamette Valley, Oregon) and the hazelnut farming system.
 Growers interested in cover crops were also exposed to experienced hazelnut growers that had been experimenting with winter cover crops as they gave their thoughts during the grower panel at the workshop.
-We have featured our WSARE cover crop project on our hazelnut extension Facebook page.
+We also had opportunity to build relationships with seed suppliers and cover crop breeders.

 At the time we developed our proposal we knew that we were addressing an important problem, but we were unaware of how difficult it would be to establish the cover crops in mature orchard alleys and it was unrealistic to expect adequate germination, growth, and erosion prevention from a postharvest fall-seeded cover crop with rare exceptions.
 However, we have learned a lot about the hazelnut orchard floor management system and would change our approach in future projects.
 As hazelnut acreage continues to expand, the problem of soil, nutrient, and pesticide loss from orchards will continue to increase in the Willamette Valley, where there are now close to 80,000 acres of hazelnuts.